matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 renewed.
 There is no maximum term for the project lead.
 The lead may be removed by the core team at any point (with 75% majority), and may resign the role at any point (notifying the team and the Guardians).
 The lead automatically resigns the role if they resign from the Spec Core Team.
+Resignation automatically triggers selection of a new lead, who must be selected from the existing core spec team.

 The initial Spec Core Team (and their domain areas) is: